A comedian’s career is ended after a presidential assassination, and a journalist tries to track him down decades later, in this darkly humorous novel

-Nearly 25 years later, Nathan Grant, an ambitious young journalist, discovers the trail Jimmy cut through the entertainment netherworld.
-He soon realizes this forgotten court jester may have played a very serious part in the country’s favourite conspiracy theory.
-Grant’s strange and increasingly dangerous odyssey takes him from a dingy New York record store to the showrooms of Las Vegas, a ghost town in the Mojave Desert, and even a dinner theatre in Niagara Falls.
-A dark comedy about the cost of fame, Jason Anderson’s Showbiz is the story of a man who became a punchline and a writer who is desperate to find out how the rest of the joke goes.
+Nearly twenty-five years later, Nathan Grant, an ambitious young journalist, discovers the trail Jimmy cut through the entertainment netherworld.
+He soon comes to realize that this forgotten court jester may have played a very serious part in the country’s favorite conspiracy theory.
+His strange and increasingly dangerous odyssey takes him from a dingy New York record store to the showrooms of Las Vegas, a ghost town in the Mojave Desert, and even a dinner theater in Niagara Falls, in a dark comedy about the cost of fame, a man who became a punchline, and a writer who is desperate to find out how the rest of the joke goes.

 Jason Anderson is a Calgary native who lives in Toronto.
 His arts journalism appears in the Globe & Mail, Toro, Saturday Night, Toronto Life and eye Weekly.
 His fiction has appeared in Taddle Creek and THIS Magazine.
 Showbiz is his first novel.

 “A weird and hilarious trek through American faux-history.” — Richard Scrimger, author of Mystical Rose